diffusiondata/blog-steering-wheel/README.md

 - Requires a Joystick device (ideally Steering Wheel) supporting DirectInput (DirectX).
 - Runs as a console application.

-Windows was chosen as the implementation platform for the publisher due to its high level of support for gaming devices.
+Windows was chosen as the implementation platform for the publishing client because of its high level of support for gaming devices.
 DirectInput wrapped with SlimDX provides easy, immediate access to Joystick events with minimal code.